AkshayCK06/MBDIA25_CS_StravaDashboard/docs/pptnotes.md

 ## 5. Technical Highlights (If Asked)

-*   **Polylines:** "We use the Google Polyline algorithm to decode compressed strings into lat/long coordinates."
+*   **Polylines:** "We use the Google Polyline algorithm to decode compressed strings into lat/long coordinates for maps."
 *   **Pandas:** "All filtering and aggregation happens in memory using Pandas for speed."
 *   **Plotly:** "We chose Plotly over Matplotlib for interactivity (zooming, hovering)."
+*   **Calorie Estimation:** "When calorie data is missing, we use metabolic formulas (METs) with a default weight to provide an estimate, marked as `(est.)`."
+*   **Ollama & Local AI:** "We use Ollama to run the Mistral-Nemo model locally, ensuring user data remains 100% private."